arnitha-97/CN/README.md

 ### Upload a File from the Client

-1.Start the client using python client.py.
+1. Start the client using python client.py.
-2.Enter upload when prompted.
+2. Enter upload when prompted.
-3.Provide the path to the file you want to upload.
+3. Provide the path to the file you want to upload.
-4.The file will be securely transferred to the server.
+4. The file will be securely transferred to the server.

 ## Download a File to the Client

-1.Start the client using python client.py.
+1. Start the client using python client.py.
-2.Enter download when prompted.
+2. Enter download when prompted.
-3.Provide the filename you want to download.
+3. Provide the filename you want to download.
-4.The file will be securely transferred from the server to the client.
+4. The file will be securely transferred from the server to the client.